microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ```

-## Starting the app
+### Switching between loading and creating

-Since our application can be in one of two states, creating, or loading from an `ID`, we can simulate those states by storying the container `id` in the URL hash.
-If the URL has a hash the app will load that existing container, otherwise the app creates a new container and sets the returned `id` as the hash.
+Since the application can be in one of two states, creating, or loading from an `id`, the app simulate those states by storing the container `id` in the URL hash.
+If the URL has a hash, the app will load that existing container, otherwise the app creates a new container and sets the returned `id` as the hash.

-Again, these are all async methods, so the `start` function needs to be created and then called, catching any errors that are returned.
+Both load and create methods are async, so the `start` function needs to be created and then called, catching any errors that are returned.

 ```js